Learn the skills to begin your career as an early childhood professional in M State's Early Childhood certificate program.

 The program will benefit students interested in opening their own in-home child care facilities or seeking employment in early education as assistant teachers in Head Start facilities or child care centers.

-The certificate program is offered on our Detroit Lakes and Moorhead campuses.
+The certificate program is offered on our Fergus Falls campus only.
 For students who choose to continue their education, all coursework transfer into our Early Childhood and Education Transfer Pathway degree.

 Here is what you'll learn

 - Developmentally appropriate guidance strategies

 - Nutrition requirements for child care programs

 - Effective communication with parents and co-workers

 - Care and planning for children with special needs